 - Status – it’s easy to overlook this one; I actually forgot to set it initially, which resulted in investing in late loans ! –

 The platform provides detailed information about the borrower, but most investors can ignore these and focus on the credit rating instead.

+As with all peer-to-peer platforms, I strongly encourage investors to use auto-invest in order to save time.
 Like the filters for manual investing, it’s possible to configure the auto-invest using a large range of parameters.

-One interesting feature is that it displays the number of matching loans and the available amount; this is very convenient to estimate if your whole portfolio can be invested based on your settings.
+An interesting feature is that it displays the number of matching loans and the available amount; this is very convenient to estimate if your whole portfolio can be invested based on your settings.

 It’s possible to create several auto-invest portfolios, for example if you wish to invest in different currencies.